-For most healthy people, a high-protein diet generally isn't harmful, particularly when followed for a short time.
+For most healthy people, a high-protein diet generally doesn’t hurt when followed for a short time.
 Such diets may help with weight loss by making you feel fuller.

-- Some high-protein diets restrict carbohydrate intake so much that they can result in nutritional deficiencies or insufficient fiber, which can cause problems such as bad breath, headache and constipation.
+- Some high-protein diets limit carbs so much that you might not get enough nutrients or fiber.
+This can cause problems such as bad breath, headache and constipation.

-- A high-protein diet may worsen kidney function in people with kidney disease because your body may have trouble eliminating all the waste products of protein metabolism.
+- A high-protein diet may worsen how well a kidney works in people with kidney disease.
+This can happen because the body may not be able to get rid of all the waste products of protein that’s broken down.

-The quality of the carbohydrates (carbs) you eat is important too.
-Cut processed carbs from your diet, and choose carbs that are high in fiber and nutrient-dense, such as whole grains and vegetables and fruit.
+The quality of the carbs you eat is important too.
+Cut processed carbs from your diet, such as chips and cookies.
+Choose carbs that are high in fiber and nutrients, such as whole grains, vegetables and fruit.

-It's always a good idea to talk with your doctor before starting a weight-loss diet.
-And that's especially important in this case if you have kidney disease, diabetes or other chronic health condition.
+Talk with your health care provider before starting a weight-loss diet.
+This is very important to do if you have kidney disease, diabetes or other long-lasting health conditions.

-Finally, keep in mind that weight loss may be temporary, especially if you return to your previous way of eating.
-The best eating plan is one that you can stick to long-term.
+Remember that weight loss may be short-term, especially if you go back to how you used to eat.
+The best eating plan is one that you can stick to.